r4victor/afaligner/README.md

 ## Usage

 <b>afaligner</b> is designed to be used as a library.
-If you want to produce an ebook with synchronized text and audio or just to do a synchronization, you may want to take a look at a command line tool called [syncabook](https://github.com/r4victor/syncabook).
+If you want to produce an ebook with synchronized text and audio or just to perform a synchronization, you may want to take a look at a command line tool called [syncabook](https://github.com/r4victor/syncabook).

 <b>afaligner</b> provides only one function called `align` which takes text directory, audio directory and a set of output parameters and returns sync map (a mapping from text fragments to their time positions in audio files) and, if requested, writes the result to disk.
 The call may look like this: